mope-life/ZenseMe/Readme.txt

 ZenseMe (Windows Phone, Zune, MTP device scrobbler for Last.fm) By Arnold Vink (Dumbie)
-Release: v1.1.6
+Release: v2.0.0

 --------------------------------------------------------

+If you are building from source, you will need to get an API key from last.fm.
+Place your 'API key' and 'Shared secret' in ZenseMeResources/Keys.cs.
+If anyone knows a better way to do this, please tell me.

 | Installation Instructions
 1) Extract the ZenseMe directory to any directory you want.
 2) Make sure that you installed the requirements (.NET Framework 4.5 / Visual C++)
-3) Launch ZenseMe.exe, set your Last.fm username and password in the settings.
+3) Launch ZenseMe.exe
 4) Fetch the songs from your device by clicking on "fetchsongs"
+5) The first time you submit songs, allow the app to access your last.fm account
-5) Have fun scrobbling songs from your mobile devices.
+6) Have fun scrobbling songs from your mobile devices.

 | Update Instructions
 When you are updating ZenseMe from a previous version make sure you "DON'T" delete the "Data" directory,